 |These blocks are not allowed to call in the client application||These blocks are allowed to call in the client application|

 Q80) Write a PL/SQL cursor program which is used to display total salary from emp table without using sum() function by using cursor for loop?

 Q81) What is Normalization?

-Normalization is a scientific process which is called to decomposing a table into number of tables.
-This process automatically reduces duplicate data and also automatically avoids insertion, updation, deletion problems.
+Ans: Normalization is a scientific process which is called to decomposing a table into a number of tables.
+This process automatically reduces duplicate data and also automatically avoids insertion, update, deletion problems.

-In design phase of SDLC database designers designs LOGICAL MODEL of the database in this logical model only database designers uses normalization process by using normal forms.
+In the design phase of SDLC, database designers design the LOGICAL MODEL of the database in this logical model only database designers use normalization process by using normal forms.

 Q82) What is Super Key?

-A columns or a combination of columns which uniquely identifying a record in a table is called a Super Key.
+Ans: A column or a combination of columns which uniquely identify a record in a table is called a Super Key.